Des Barnes: Storylines

-In August, Des made another pass at Samantha and this time she genuinely accepted him.
-She was able to be consoled by Des, confessing to him her innermost feelings, including telling him of her rape ordeal to which she had never spoken about to anyone before.
-Des was angry when Samantha slept with her ex-husband Ritchie (Shaun Dooley), but she later divorced him and Des forgave her.
-Samantha later cheated on Des with Chris and their relationship ended.
+In August, Des makes another pass at Samantha, and this time she genuinely accepts him.
+She is able to be consoled by Des, confessing to him her innermost feelings, including telling him of her rape ordeal, which she had never spoken about to anyone before.
+Des is angry when Samantha sleeps with her ex-husband Ritchie (Shaun Dooley), but she later divorces him, and Des forgives her.
+Samantha later cheats on Des with Chris, and their relationship ends.

-After their separation, Des began dating Natalie Horrocks (Denise Welch).
-Samantha was jealous and told Des that she was pregnant with his child and had an abortion.
-Des discovered that Samantha had been lying about the pregnancy but she then told him that she had suffered a miscarriage.
-Samantha then told Des again that she had been lying and that she was still pregnant with his child and left Weatherfield shortly afterwards.
-Although Natalie firmly believed Samantha had been lying, Des was never sure of whether he had become a father or not.
+Thereafter Des begins dating Natalie Horrocks (Denise Welch) and the pair get engaged.
+Samantha grows jealous and tells Des that she is pregnant with his child and has had an abortion.
+Des discovers that Samantha had been lying about the pregnancy but she then tells him that she had suffered a miscarriage.
+Samantha then tells Des again that she had been lying and that she is still pregnant with his child before proceeding to leave Weatherfield shortly afterwards.
+Although Natalie firmly believes Samantha had been lying, Des is never sure of whether he has become a father or not.
+Regardless, Des and Natalie happily get married before they move in together.

-In November 1998, just weeks after marrying Natalie, he walked into the living room of their home to find Natalie's son Tony (Lee Warburton) being attacked by a gang of drug dealers of Jez Quigley's to whom he owed money.
-When Des tried to stop the men from attacking his stepson, he was knocked unconscious and rushed to hospital.
-He appeared to be recovering and regained consciousness in hospital but then suffered a heart attack and died.
+In November 1998 just weeks later, he discovers that Natalie's son Tony (Lee Warburton) has been involved in drug dealing.
+The couple confront Tony over his actions and he admits to being in debt to a gang of drug dealers ever since he previously left the street over a year ago.
+Then one night, Des walks into the living room of his home to find Tony being attacked by the gang he is hiding from.
+When Des tries to stop the men from attacking his stepson, he is knocked unconscious and rushed to hospital.
+He appears to be recovering and regains consciousness in hospital but then suffers a heart attack and dies.

+Following Des' death, Natalie blames Tony for causing his demise and proceeds to disown her son after mourning Des at his funeral; Tony would later be killed by the gang's leader Jez Quigley (Lee Boardman) after the latter tracks him down.
+Tony's fate would not be discovered until Spring 2000, during which Natalie learns that Jez not only killed Tony but was also responsible for Des' murder too.
+Eventually, however, Jez is killed after being violently brutalized by Des' neighbour Jim McDonald (Charles Lawson) in retaliation for putting his son Steve (Simon Gregson) in hospital.
+Natalie would then leave the street on New Year's Eve 2000 to start anew after properly mourning Des and laying the ghosts to rest.